Screw the Omega

 “I’m confused, isn’t there a chicken & egg paradox there?
 If the heavens were built with human cognition to keep the backside at bay, why did humans need to dream up god in the first place?
 You’re making it sound like there are beings older than human cognition who’ve been at odds far longer than life on this planet.”

-“You fucking moron, do you think humans are the only beings in the known universe with thoughts?”
+“Friggin moron, do you think humans are the only beings in the known universe with thoughts?”
 Hyoukiri said, chuckling condescendingly.
 “Fear, pain, passion, these things have existed in the primordial sense, for longer than your brain can comprehend.
 The Gyaku isn’t a ‘separate world’ it is just the other side of this one.
 One didn’t start before the other, they have existed in tandem since the dawn of creation.
-And for some reason, you want to bring it down.
+And for some reason you want to bring it down.
 Why?”

 Hyoukiri sighed.
-“What exactly is your plan?
-God isn’t exactly like Santa Claus, you can’t just kill a singular cognition and be done with it.
+“What is your plan exactly?
+We’re not talking about Santa Claus.
+You can’t just kill a singular cognition and be done with it.
 Plus atheism already kinda put a dent in the whole religion thing, so none of the old cognitions are as strong as they were”

-“I’m not talking about gods of popular religions.
-They’re symptoms at best.
-I’m aiming a little higher than that.
-As a demon you should know, the cognitions with the most power over the BackSide are usually secular.
-I want to kill the only god with any real power anymore.
-I want to kill the desire for dominance.
+“I’m not worried about any religious deities right now.
+First we need to deal with the secular.
+The cognitions with the most power over the BackSide are usually secular.
+I want to kill the desire for dominance that turns righteous men corrupt.
 I'm going to kill Thanatos and destroy the death drive" Neji said calmly, his words coming off as almost comical due to how straight-laced his diction was.

 “‘You think I care what that jackass thinks?’”
 Neji said mimicking Hyoukiri’s voice.